willroberts/raven-shield-2020/README.md

 ### Essential Improvements

 1. Check the [PC Gaming Wiki](https://www.pcgamingwiki.com/wiki/Tom_Clancy%27s_Rainbow_Six_3:_Raven_Shield) for any tweaks you might want to perform.
 1. Borderless Gaming will run the game in a fullscreen window, allowing you to instantly alt-tab.
 You can [download it from Github for free](https://github.com/Codeusa/Borderless-Gaming/releases/).
+Note: Click the `BorderlessGamingX.Y.Z_admin_setup.exe` rather than the link to Steam.
    1. Edit `<YourGameDir>\system\RavenShield.ini` and set `StartupFullscreen` to `False`
    1. Launch Borderless Gaming
    1. Launch Raven Shield